cmustudent/tswd-portfolio-templates/final-project-part-three.md

 Text here!

 ## References
-> You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
+> **You should have already included detailed references on your Shorthand story** - if so, you do not need to list them twice, unless you used additional references for specific to your writeup.
 Use this section to capture any additional special notes or information necessary.
-If you do this, you probably want to include a link from Shorthand to this page.
+If there is additional information for your shorthand readers that you've placed on this page, link from Shorthand to this page.
 Make sure to double-check that you aren't using copyright material and that you have added / updated any citations or other content that you used to create your data story.
 Make sure you have cited external sources correctly.

+## AI acknowledgements
+> If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here.

 Text here!